-Nicaraguan President seeks another term, this time with wife as VP
+Nicaraguan President wins fourth term, with wife as VP

 Who is Daniel Ortega?

 Ortega came to power as part of the Sandinista rebels who overthrew the Somoza dynasty in 1979.
-He fought against the U.S.-backed contras during the 1980s and has remained a key ally to Venezuela.
+He fought against the US-backed contras during the 1980s and has remained a key ally to Venezuela.

-He was first elected as President in 1985, and ran unsuccessfully in 1990, 1996 and 2001 before being elected again in 2006 and 2011.
+He was first elected as president in 1985, and ran unsuccessfully in 1990, 1996 and 2001 before being elected again in 2006 and 2011.

-Before Ortega's term, Presidents in Nicaragua were not allowed to serve consecutive terms, but that didn't stop him in 2011.
+Before Ortega's term, presidents in Nicaragua were not allowed to serve consecutive terms, but that didn't stop him in 2011.

 In 2014, he used his power to pressure lawmakers to do away with term limits, allowing him to run in Sunday's election.